Paul E. Sigmund Scholars Award

 - Selected finalists may be interviewed by the selection committee.
 The interview, or parts thereof, may be conducted in French, Portuguese or Spanish, whichever language is applicable.

-- Up to five awards will be announced by Friday, April 5, 2013.
+- Up to five awards will be announced.

 - Awardees are invited to make a public presentation on their field experience, and to talk with students interested in applying in the future.